-A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Company or a present obligation that is not recognized because it is not probable that an outflow of economic Statutory Reports Pg.
-32 - 121 resources will be required to settle the obligation.
+A contingent liability is a possible obligation that arises from past events whose existence will be confirmed by the occurrence or non-occurrence of one or more uncertain future events not wholly within the control of the Company or a present obligation that is not recognized because it is not probable that an outflow of economic resources will be required to settle the obligation.
 A contingent liability also arises in extremely rare cases where there is a liability that cannot be recognized because it cannot be measured reliably.
-The Company does not recognize a contingent liability but discloses its existence in the financial statements.
+The Company does not recognize a contingent liability but discloses its existence in the revised financial statements.
 A contingent asset is not recognized unless it becomes virtually certain that an inflow of economic benefits will arise.
-When an inflow of economic benefits are disclosed in the financial statements.
-Contingent assets are disclosed in the financial statements.
+When an inflow of economic benefits is probable, contingent assets are disclosed in the revised financial statements.
 Contingent liabilities and contingent assets are reviewed at each balance sheet date.